fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 León-Ibáñez, P., **Delgado, F.**, Klinger, Y., Jolivet, R.,  Baez, J.C.
 Interseismic deformation and segmentation of the Magallanes-Fagnano Fault System from InSAR, GNSS and tectonic geomorphology.
 To be submitted to Journal of Geophysical Research.

-Herrera, G., **Delgado, F.**, Riquelme, S., Campos, J. Evolution of Crustal Deformation (2007-2011): InSAR, GNSS, and Teleseismic Analysis of the 2010 Pichilemu Earthquakes Mw 7.0 and 6.9.
-To be submitted to Journal of Geophysical Research.

 Symmes-Lopetegui, B., **Delgado, F.**, Metzger, S., Ruiz, S., Baez, J.C., Cabrera, L., Li, S., Alarcon, A. Integrated Geodetic and Seismic Constraints on Deformation at Nevados de Chillán, 2015–2025.
 To be submitted to Bulletin of Volcanology.